ByPaco10/MCSR-Performance/README.md

 - AMD Radeon RX 6600XT.
 - AMD Radeon RX 6700XT.

-(Depends on budget, cards ordered by rasterization performance, if you also want to game on your machine go for higher tiers).
+Depends on budget, cards ordered by rasterization performance (Where last is the best), if you also want to game on your machine go for higher tiers.

 PSU:
 - Tier A: Adata XPG Core Reactor (I and II), MSI MPG-A GF, Corsair RM 2019-2021 series.
 - Tier B: Cooler Master MWE Gold V2, Corsair CX-F RGB.
 - Tier C: ADATA XPG Pylon, MSI MAG A-BN, Corsair CX-M 2021 – CV 650/750W.

-Depends on budget, ordered by Tier on the [PSU tier-list](https://cultists.network/140/psu-tier-list/)).
+Depends on budget, ordered by Tier on the [PSU tier-list](https://cultists.network/140/psu-tier-list/).
+Do NOT use a power supply of tier D or lower.

 Case:
 - Phanteks XT Pro Ultra (and XT Pro).